5 Personal Trainer Selling Personalities (with Effective Sales Tips)

 It is said that our personalities are defined by the temperaments we had as babies and the life experiences we had as kids.

-Your selling personality is your most valuable asset as a trainer and today we will help you identify the type of selling personality you have as well as help you see where these personalities go wrong when selling and how they can be fixed.
+Your selling personality is your most valuable asset as a trainer and today I’m going to help you identify the type of selling personality you have, where it can work against you, and exactly how to fix it.

 Below are five common types of personal trainer sales personalities, where they go wrong, and how to fix them.